cloudposse/docs/content/faq/how-achieve-zero-downtime-kubernetes.md

 ---
 title: "How do we achieve Kubernetes upgrades with zero downtime?"
-description: "There is a process available to accomplish this."
+description: "Kubernetes is designed to handle this with ease.
+We document a process to accomplish this."
 tags:
 - Kubernetes
 - upgrades